mbertani/responsible-datascience-ws/README.md

 - Do you have a better understanding of the data now?
 - Do you trust this data to solve the problem?
 - Given that the data comes from a questionaire, think about the questions and the answers.
-Would you have answer those questions the same way one week later?
+Would you have answered those questions the same way one week later?
 Do you know what population is being represented?

 Now run [data_validation/split_analysis.ipynb]() (by using the `ml_data_validation` environment).
 Here is an example of a tool that can help you analyze your data splits, to make sure the data distributions are similar.

 ### AutoML

 Can we automate all these processes?
 Yes we can!
 Look at the [auto-ml/auto-ml.ipynb]() notebook (by using the `ml_automl` environment), and see how we can benefit from AutoML.

+You can use AutoML as a technique to help you measure how “challenging” a problem/dataset is, which types of models work well for the task, and help decide which algorithm to choose.

+BUT: Never use this technique as an end to end solution.
+Make sure you continue the model development after using it.
+Always understand the choices made for you by the tools you use!

 ## Closing discussions